 Read below for rest-of-season roto-league rankings and reaction.

-Here is a look at the rest of my top-150 roto rankings:
+Here is a look at the rest of the top 150 roto rankings.

 Note: These rankings reflect the expected player value for the remainder of this season.